 While it is great that the government have laid down a foundation for how they will asses the social value component, how do you actually measure the activities you are doing and effectively relay this back to them in your tender?
 If you have had an ad hoc or reactive approach to this element of tendering before now, where do you start?
 And how can you know that what you are putting forward is valuable to the body evaluating the tender?

 It is time to change the way Social Value contributions are thought of.
 Contractors need to take control of their own Social Value approach.
 To empower themselves to be able to succinctly ‘tell their story’ in bid submissions; to feel proud to report back on achievements to clients during project meetings; and to derive overall business success from properly engaging their staff, supply chain and community partners.

-You can read more about how the social value component of a tender is weighted and considered here
+You can read more about how the social value component of a tender is weighted and considered in the Social Value Model

 So where do you start when making sure you are demonstrating your social value?
 It goes far beyond writing the provisions into your tender contract.
 It comes down to how you operate as a business, how your staff feel, and how you tell everyone about your wins… You can read part two on how to look at social value in construction here.